Hoverbear/rust-education-paper/paper.md

 ```

 Having a standardized, high quality documentation format is invaluable for programmers, and Rust facilitates this.
 Documentation comments are can be placed anywhere in the code using `///` for function level documentation or `//!` for module level documentation.
 Documentation is in a common markdown format, code samples included in the documentation are automatically processed as unit tests.
 Generating documentation is done by `cargo doc`, which generates HTML and manpage documentation.
 Many Rust projects even go so far as to automate the unit testing and documentation generation step and hook it into their git commits (@travis-docs).

+# Research

+Rust is born of strong research.
+It is strongly founded on a set of well reasoned, influential [papers](https://doc.rust-lang.org/nightly/book/academic-research.html
+) (@rust-research).
+The language was originally developed by Graydon Hoare and is MIT licensed.
+There has been over 1017 contributors to the project, including signficant contributions by Mozilla Research, Samsung Research, and Tilde.

+There are active researchers working on Rust and the language is rolling forward on a 6 week schedule, but all code compatible with current versions of Rust will be compatible with Rust until version 2.0 (CITEME).
+This schedule is the same as Mozilla's highly successful Firefox model (CITEME) and follows semantic versioning (CITEME).
+This makes the language a target for active feature and fix development, since it releases often, while keeping it stable for industrial use.

+# Community

+One of the biggest dangers in choosing a language that "Is not C" to teach operating systems in is that it can be very difficult for students to get help.
+There is very little operating systems development in languages like Python, C#, or Java and what does exist is often rather exotic, especially compared to the extremely well documented C problems that crop up.

+Mozilla's IRC network hosts the popular #rust channel which regularly has over 800 members at any given time. [`crates.io`](http://crates.io/) hosts over 2300 'crates', Rust's nickname for a package.
+The language reached 1.0 on (FINDME) following (FINDME) years of development.
+The community is active and friendly with special interest groups hosting their own channels for various purposes.
+There are a number of active article feeds and active discussion on Stack overflow.
+(CITEME)

+Best of all, there is active operating system development in Rust.
+There is a project to develop `coreutils` (CITEME), a bootloader (CITEME), a kernel (CITEME), and embedded system platforms (CITEME).
+At the time of writing, these projects are young enough that students could even contribute components upstream.

 # A Comparison with C